Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 ## Create a Developer Certificate

 The Eclipse container requires an HTTPS certificate PFX in order to start and run.
 For Alpha and Beta purposes, an self-signed developer certificate can be used.
-If possible, a proper certificate from a validate certificate authority should be used to generate the PFX.
+If possible, a proper certificate from a valid certificate authority should be used to generate the PFX.

 A developer certificate can easily be created using Windows PowerShell and the following commands.